PDF version (309 KB)

 Recreational Trails Program funds may not be used for:

-These funds are intended for recreational trails; they may not be used to improve roads for general passenger vehicle use or to provide shoulders or sidewalks along roads unless the shoulders or sidewalks are necessary to complete a trail link.
+These funds are intended for recreational trails; they may not be used to improve roads for general passenger vehicle use or to provide sidewalks along roads unless the sidewalks are critical and necessary to complete a trail link.

 A project proposal solely for trail planning would not be eligible (except a State may use its administrative funds for statewide trail planning).
 However, some project development costs may be allowable if they are a relatively small part of a particular trail maintenance, facility development, or construction project.
 States may allow some project development costs to be credited toward the non-Federal share.

 Tennessee makes grants to municipal, county, State, and Federal government agencies.
-Tennessee also makes grants to private organizations that have 501(c)(3) status, but these projects must take place on publicly held land.
+Tennessee also makes grants to private organizations that are State of Tennessee chartered non profit organizations, have 501(c)(3) status, and have a written agreement for trail work with the public agency.
+Also, these projects must take place on publicly owned land.

 In Tennessee, the governor has appointed TDEC-RES to be the agency responsible for administering apportionments under the Recreational Trails Program.
-TDEC is also responsible for assuring that all Federal-aid projects with RTP funds administered by local agencies comply with all Federal and State requirements (23 USC §206(c)).
+TDEC is also responsible for assuring that all Federal-aid projects with RTP funds administered by local/State/Federal/non-profit grantees comply with all Federal and State requirements (23 U.S.C.
+206(c)).

 Some funds for motorized trails are credited to the Tennessee Wildlife Resources Agency (TWRA).
-This agency uses the funds to develop motorized trails and to administer and enforce the provisions of the Tennessee Off-Highway Vehicle Act.
-A 2010 Memorandum of Agreement (MOA) between TWRA and TDEC For the Operation of an Off-Highway Vehicle Grant Program establishes an amount of $225,000 of RTP funds to be awarded to TWRA in FY 2011 - 2012, with that amount increasing in subsequent years based on the average consumer price index, but not to exceed 75% of the total motorized funds received from the RTP.
-If TWRA desires to receive additional funds over the limits set in the MOA, they may apply for and be awarded grants in addition to the maximum amounts.
+This agency uses the funds to develop and maintain motorized trails and to administer and enforce the provisions of the Tennessee Off-Highway Vehicle Act (T.C.A.
+70-9-101 et seq.).
+A 2010 Memorandum of Agreement (MOA) between TWRA and TDEC for the Operation of an Off-Highway Vehicle Grant Program establishes an amount of $225,000 of RTP funds to be awarded to TWRA in FY 2011 - 2012, with that amount increasing in subsequent years based on the average consumer price index, but not to exceed 75% of the total motorized funds received from the RTP.
+If TWRA desires to receive additional funds over the limits set in the MOA, the agency may apply for and be awarded grants in addition to the maximum amounts.

-Note that the provisions of the Davis-Bacon Act, rules on the procurement of professional services, and the convict labor provisions of 23 USC §114 are only applicable on projects that are within the right-of-way of a Federal-aid highway, and not to non-highway projects or to projects outside of a Federal-aid highway.
+Note that the provisions of the Davis-Bacon Act and the convict labor provisions of 23 U.S.C.
+114 are only applicable on construction projects that are within the right-of-way of a Federal-aid highway, and not to non-highway projects or to projects outside of a Federal-aid highway.
 A Federal-aid highway is defined as a highway on the Federal-aid highway system (the National Highway System (NHS) and interstates) and all other public roads not classified as local roads or rural minor collectors.

 5. Required Contract Provisions